marionettejs/backbone.marionette/readme.md

 * **Backbone.Marionette.ItemView**: A view that renders a single item
 * **Backbone.Marionette.CollectionView**: A view that iterates over a collection, and renders individual `ItemView` instances for each model
 * **Backbone.Marionette.CompositeView**: A collection view and item view, for rendering leaf-branch/composite model hierarchies
-* **Backbone.Marionette.LayoutManager**: A view that renders a layout and creates region managers to manage areas within it
+* **Backbone.Marionette.Layout**: A view that renders a layout and creates region managers to manage areas within it
-* **Backbone.Marionette.RegionManager**: Manage visual regions of your application, including display and removal of content
+* **Backbone.Marionette.Region**: Manage visual regions of your application, including display and removal of content
 * **Backbone.Marionette.EventAggregator**: An extension of Backbone.Events, to be used as an event-driven or pub-sub tool
 * **Backbone.Marionette.BindTo**: An event binding manager, to facilitate binding and unbinding of events
 * **Backbone.Marionette.TemplateManager**: Cache templates that are stored in `<script>` blocks, for faster subsequent access
 * **Backbone.Marionette.Callbacks**: Manage a collection of callback methods, and execute them as needed

-The `Application`, `RegionManager`, `ItemView` and `CollectionView` use the `extend` syntax and functionality from Backbone, allowing you to define new versions of these objects with custom behavior.
+The `Application`, `Region`, `ItemView` and `CollectionView` use the `extend` syntax and functionality from Backbone, allowing you to define new versions of these objects with custom behavior.